rackerlabs/support-how-to/content/cloud-servers/installing-mysql-server-on-centos.md

 #### Anonymous users

 In the example output, one entry has a host value but no username or password.
-That's an *anonymous* user.
+That's an *anonymous user*.
 When a client connects with no username specified, it's trying to connect as an anonymous user.

 You usually don't want any anonymous users, but some MySQL installations